Dianathecoder/Dianathecoder/README.md

 ## 👩‍💻 About Me

-- 💼 Multiplatform App Development graduate (DAM)
+- 💼 Graduate in Multiplatform Application Development (DAM)
 - 🧠 Passionate about learning new tools and best practices
-- 🤝 I love working in teams and building meaningful solutions
+- 🤝 I enjoy working in teams and building meaningful solutions
 - 📲 Interested in mobile development, backend services, and cross-platform projects
-- 🌍 Open to joining teams as a  Developer
+- 🌍 Ready to join a team as a Junior Developer

 ---